 Career Information: Master's in Disaster and Emergency Management

 Graduates with a master's in disaster and emergency management may take jobs in the public sector with municipalities, states, the military, or law enforcement agencies.
 Corporations which handle sensitive information or in industries in which disasters might be devastating, such as oil and gas companies, electrical generation companies, chemical companies, and financial firms, may also require the services of an emergency management professional.
 In addition, nonprofit organizations such as hospitals, schools, universities, and community service organizations often hire disaster and emergency management specialists.
 Basic job duties include coordinating disaster response, training other employees or community members for disaster preparedness, and developing plans and procedures for natural, wartime, or technology disasters and hostage situations.

 Salary Information and Job Outlook: Disaster and Emergency Management Specialists

 The disaster and emergency specialist position was heralded by the U.S. News and World Report as one of the 50 best careers in 2010.
-The U. S. Bureau of Labor Statistics (BLS) projects average employment growth in the field between 2012 and 2022 and reports 9,900 emergency directors were employed in 2012, more than half of whom worked for local or state governments (www.bls.gov).
-The BLS also notes that salaries in 2013 for these professionals greatly varied between the bottom ten percent, who earned $31,410, to the top ten percent who earned $111,790, with the median annual salary approximately $62,780 in 2013.
+The U. S. Bureau of Labor Statistics (BLS) projects average (8%) employment growth in the field between 2012 and 2022 and reports 9,900 emergency directors were employed in 2012, more than half of whom worked for local or state governments (www.bls.gov).
+The median annual salary for emergency management directors in 2012 was $59,770.